Walking New Zealand Magazine is dedicated to the many walking trails available in Aotearoa, New Zealand.

 Walking New Zealand is published monthly, 12 times a year.
 Every month, we post over 1500 copies, and you can purchase the magazine at newsagents nationwide.
 Walking New Zealand is also available for free in doctors’ waiting rooms, at Auckland Airport’s Emperor Lounge and at Qantas lounges at Auckland, Wellington and Christchurch airports.

 These days, more people read online.
-So, if you prefer a PC or tablet over paper, you can read Walking New Zealand through PressReader — two weeks before it reaches our news agents!
-Also, back issues can be viewed on ISSUU.
+So, if you prefer a PC or tablet over paper, you can read Walking New Zealand through this website for $2.50 Also, back issues can be viewed on ISSUU free.